jberezanski/ChocolateyPackages/chocolatey-windowsupdate.extension/README.md

 ﻿# chocolatey-windowsupdate.extension

-This is a Powershell module that extends Chocolatey with Windows Update installation capabilities.
+This is a Chocolatey extension that simplifies building Chocolatey packages which install Windows updates.

+## Functions

+### Test-WindowsUpdate

+Checks whether the specified Windows update is installed.

+### Install-WindowsUpdate

+Installs the specified Windows update.

+The function builds on top of the standard `Install-ChocolateyPackage` Chocolatey helper function and provides the following features:
+- detection of operating system version and selection of the appropriate download link,
+- detection of the presence of the update (in case it is installed already),
+- verification of the operating system Service Pack version (in case the update requires a minimum specific Service Pack number of the given operating system),
+- warning the user of the need to reboot the computer (requires Chocolatey 0.9.10 or later),
+- recognition of update installation result codes to provide descriptive error messages (requires Chocolatey 0.9.10 or later),
+- support for -WhatIf and -Confirm common parameters to make testing easier.

 ## Installation

-Install via Chocolatey: `choco install chocolatey-windowsupdate.extension`.

-The module is usually automatically installed as a dependency of a package.
+End users typically do not install this package directly - it is usually installed automatically as a dependency of another package.

+Package authors interested in testing the usage of individual functions may install this package via Chocolatey: `choco install chocolatey-windowsupdate.extension`.

 ## Usage

-To create a package that uses an extension function from this module add the following to the `nuspec` specification:
+To  be able to use functions from this extension in a Chocolatey package, add the following to the `nuspec` specification:

     <dependencies>
         <dependency id="chocolatey-windowsupdate.extension" version="SPECIFY_LATEST_VERSION" />
     </dependencies>

 **NOTE**: Make sure you use adequate _minimum_ version.

+## Testing

 To test the functions you can import the module directly or via the `chocolateyInstaller.psm1` module: